Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 ```

 The first parameter `frame_gb` is the input image.
-The second parameter `cv2.COLOR_BGR2LAB` is the conversion format. “cv2.COLOR_BGR2LAB” can be used to convert used to change the BGR color space to LAB color space.
-When code is cv2.COLOR_BGR2RGB , BGR is converted to RGB.
+The second parameter `cv2.COLOR_BGR2LAB` is the conversion format. `cv2.COLOR_BGR2LAB` can be used to convert used to change the BGR color space to LAB color space.
+When code is `cv2.COLOR_BGR2RGB` , BGR is converted to RGB.

 **(4) Thresholding Processing**

 Thresholding can be used to create binary images, only 0 and 1.
 The image can be small size for better processing.
-Use inRange() function in cv2 library is used to process image with thresholding method.
+Use `inRange()` function in cv2 library is used to process image with thresholding method.

 {lineno-start=267}